 Kathy Willard.
 Under the terms of her employment agreement, Ms. Willard is eligible to receive an annual cash performance bonus with a target equal to 100% of her base salary based on the achievement of performance targets established by the Compensation Committee.
-Ms. Willard's cash bonus eligibility for 2017 was based on the achievement of company Adjusted Operating Income.
-In March 2017, the Compensation Committee set a target bonus of \$850,000 for Ms. Willard based on the achievement of \$700.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$765,000 and \$850,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.
+Ms. Willard's cash bonus eligibility for 2018 was based on the achievement of company Adjusted Operating Income.
+In March 2018, the Compensation Committee set a target bonus of \$950,000 for Ms. Willard based on the achievement of \$790.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$855,000 and \$950,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.

-In March 2018, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis, adjusted for legal settlements.
-As a result, the Compensation Committee awarded Ms. Willard a cash performance bonus of \$850,000 for 2017, representing 100% of her targeted cash bonus.
+In February 2019, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis.
+As a result, the Compensation Committee awarded Ms. Willard a cash performance bonus of \$950,000 for 2018, representing 100% of her targeted cash bonus for the year.

-For further discussion of the named executive officers' cash performance bonuses, see "Executive Compensation Tables-2017 Summary Compensation Table" and "-2017 Grants of Plan-Based Awards" below.
+For further discussion of the named executive officers' cash performance bonuses, see "Executive Compensation Tables-2018 Summary Compensation Table" and "-2018 Grants of Plan-Based Awards" below.